TextpressoDevelopers/textpresso_classifiers/README.md

 The complete documentation of the classes and functions provided by the library can be found [here](http://tpclassifier.readthedocs.io/en/latest/).

-## Use the executable scripts provided by the library
+## Using the executable scripts provided by the library

 tpclassifier comes with a set of executable programs that use the library as a backend to provide an easy interface to train, test, and apply classifiers for pdf or CAS documents.
 Go to the project